plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

     l₁, ..., lᵢ
     M₁, ..., Mᵢ

-This representation has the advantage that the subscript notation `lᵢ` corresponds to indexing into a vector.
+This representation has the advantage that the traditional subscript notation `lᵢ` corresponds to indexing into a vector.

 Likewise, a record type, traditionally written as